frictionlessdata/livemark/pages/feature-reference/markdown.md

 ## Reference

-It include a Python function or class reference (in active development):
+This includes a Python function or class reference (in active development):

 ```
 '''yaml reference